Cambodia Explorer Textiles, Temples & Khmer Cuisine

 This morning go to visit Banteay Srei; ‘the Womans Citadel’ - a tiny, enchanting temple, which is one of the jewels in this remarkable city.
 Built of red sandstone in the tenth century and dedicated to the Hindu god Shiva, the carved male and female figures in the niches are exquisitely executed in both style and proportion.
 This is the most Indian of all the temples in Angkor and in the words of H.W.
 Ponder, is “a fairy palace in the heart of an immense and mysterious forest.”

 Note: During the visit of Banteay Srei temple, visitors are required to wear a proper attire, covering shoulders and knees as this temple is still considered as a sacred site (no short, miniskirt or short trousers).

 Continue to Banteay Samre, built under Suryavarman II and Yasovarman II in the early 12th century, it is a Hindu temple in the Angkor Wat style.
 Named after the Samré, an ancient people of Indochina, the temple uses the same materials as Banteay Srei.

 On the way back to the town, visit the Golden Silk Preservation Center, which aims at the reviving the ancient Khmer know-how in silk activities and providing job opportunities to a labour force living in removed areas.
 We can see the weaving techniques first-hand and experience the realities of an individual initiation to weavings.

 Afternoon at leisure.
 B

-Meeting, assistance on arrival and transfer to Firanghipani Royal Palace Hotel.
+Meeting, assistance on arrival and transfer to Firanghipani Royal Palace Hotel for 2 nights stay.
 B

 Half day sightseeing of the National Musuem by private car with local English speaking guide B